 How often should a septic tank be pumped?

-The simple answer is whenever your septic tank is full.
 The time in between your tank cleanings is going to depend on your usage, the size of the tank, and how many people are in your household.

 If we had a 1500 gallon tank, it would only need to be pumped once every 3 years or more if it was just two people.